 “Some people may criticize my decision and say we should have prayed over Aimee and asked God to heal her hands.
 Trust me, this we have done every day,” he writes.

 Though there is uncertainty about just how common such infections are since no clearinghouse compiles statistics on their incidence, Dr. William Schaffner, chairman of the Department of Preventive Medicine at the Vanderbilt University Medical Center, estimates there are fewer than 250 cases every year in the United States.
 The reporting of such cases is not required by law.

 The infection is fatal in about one in four cases, the Centers for Disease Control and Prevention says on its website.

-The bacteria are "remarkably common in the water and in the environment," according to Dr. Buddy Creech, assistant professor of pediatric infectious diseases at Vanderbilt University.
+The bacteria are “remarkably common in the water and in the environment,” according to Dr. Buddy Creech, an assistant professor of pediatric infectious diseases at Vanderbilt University.